Zimbra/zimbra-zimlet-nextcloud/README.md

       ln -s /usr/local/bin/wkhtmltopdf /bin/wkhtmltopdf

+You need to compile and install the nextcloud extension jar on the mailbox server.
+Suggested install location  /opt/zimbra/lib/ext/nextcloud/ and restart mailbox afterwards.
+You also need to deploy the Zimlet using Zimlet-CLI.

 ## Owh no it is realllly slow

 Check your bruteforce protection settings in Nextcloud and try a `truncate table bruteforce_attempts`.